auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 In this section, you will learn how to install the React Native Auth0 module.

 ::: note
-Please refer to the <a href="https://facebook.github.io/react-native/" target="_blank">official documentation</a> for additional details on React Native.
+Please refer to the <a href="https://facebook.github.io/react-native/" target="_blank" rel="noreferrer">official documentation</a> for additional details on React Native.
 :::

 ### Yarn